swaggy-sk/VideoTranslatorWebApp/README.md

 ## Publication

 This project is published on https://www.ijisrt.com/harnessing-open-innovation-for-translating-global-languages-into-indian-lanuages
-Refer the above for the detailed stats of the application
----

 This README provides clear instructions for setting up and running your application, ensuring that even beginners can follow along without any issues.